My dog goes wherever he wants in the home.

 This will likely not work very well and depends heavily on how well your chinchilla recognizes you as the owner and recognizes your voice.
 Some chinchillas respond very well to their owners and their own names, and some don’t quite have this skill down.

 Nonetheless, chinchillas are extremely smart animals and deserve credit.
-If you can’t find your chinchilla in your home, begin searching the house slowly but walk around with treats calling your chinchillas name in a calming and welcoming tone.
-It may just work for you.
+If you can’t find your chinchilla in your home, begin searching the house slowly, by walking around with treats while calling your chinchilla’s name in a calming and welcoming tone.

 Sometimes, it’s going to take patience.
-I personally haven’t been in this situation with my chinchilla where it took multiple days to locate her, but it does happen to other chinchilla owners.
+I personally haven’t been in the situation with my chinchilla where it took multiple days to locate her, but it has happened to other chinchilla owners.